timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 Surprisingly two out of three of the banking apps I'd like to use actually worked on the rooted custom ROM with an unlocked bootloader.
 I had not turned on the magisk hide capability at this point.
 One banking app behaved as if nothing was different, one popped a warning but allowed the app to continue and one flat out refused to run.
 I'm not going to name the banks involved on the public internet as I don't want to encourage anyone to test the security of my banking.

-One of the apps logged my out of my other phone.
+One of the apps logged me out of my other phone.
 The other functioning app offered to transfer a "digital key" to the new device, and without that allowed me to use the first phone to generate a login code and use that to poke around.
 I didn't try transferring the key.

 More worrying was the realisation that I'd been locked in to running a google/iOS locked-down device by one of the banks as they are an "app-first" bank.
 You can't even use the online banking without the phone app, and the phone app requires a locked and signed phone.
 It's only by going on this very journey of actually trying to set up a phone that I control that I'd even noticed this insidious creeping embrace of platform-lockin.
 So now to truly escape the platform, I have to change banks as well.